Mystery of the deep: Behaviour of J pod orcas confounds researchers | CBC News

 Southern resident killer whales, of which just 74 animals remain in three pods, have been closely studied since 1975.

-This makes them especially sensitive to any decline in salmon stocks along the South Coast of B.C. — especially in a summer when heat and drought have made this year's salmon run anything but predictable.
+This makes them sensitive to any decline in salmon stocks along the south coast of B.C., especially in a summer when heat and drought have made this year's salmon run anything but predictable.

 Only 12 hours after J pod was spotted, they vanished once more.